ChenDavidTimothy/ads/docs/EDITORS_ARCHITECTURE_REPORT.md

 ## Overview

-The Batchion codebase implements a sophisticated property editor system for Typography, Animation, Canvas, and Media nodes.
-The architecture follows a consistent three-panel layout with object selection, content area, and properties sidebar.
-Each editor supports per-object overrides, variable bindings, and batch override capabilities (currently feature-flagged).
+The editor system provides dedicated tabs for Typography, Animation, Canvas, and Media nodes.
+The canvas uses a three-panel layout (palette, canvas, sidebar).
+Each editor supports per-object overrides and variable bindings.
+The Batch node is configured via a simple "Batch Keys" modal with autosave.
+Batch overrides UI is gated behind a feature flag (disabled by default).

 ### Framework and Major Modules